roynalnaruto/rs_tx_client/README.md

 * Create a new master key-pair
 * Transfer funds to a master public key
 * Receive funds sent to a master public key
+* Scan the blockchain for new transactions (and receive them)

 # Concept
 The RsTx architecture consists of the following repositories: